gargoyleadoration/gargoyleadoration/README.md

   - Ships dni unless you're my friend or it's platonic!!
 3:
   - W2i unless you're in my party !!
 Always offtab
   - I block freely, but I do have a dni
-      - Basic dni, pro/darkshippers, people who make sexual jokes or cosplay NSFW media in the safe server (such as what in hell is bad)
+      - Basic dni, pro/darkshippers, people who make sexual jokes (like "humping" a pony) or cosplay NSFW media in the safe server (such as what in hell is bad)
 </details>

 <details>